clay001/locke.github.io/_posts/2019-10-08-current-Research(1).md

 ## Velocity.py
 Finally we get the loom file we need, and with the pre-built packages can group the counts of the reads into three categories: spliced, unspliced and ambiguous.

 Next step is to get velocity features.
 This paper provide a framework to do these things with command lines.
 They provided two version, one is R version and another is python version.
 Here I choose python version.
 There are nine datasets and several analysis pipeline.
 We first focus on three of them, which I will descibe more in Current Research series(2).
-Go and check it: https://clay001.github.io/blog/current-Research(2)/
+Go and check it: [Current Research series(2)](https://clay001.github.io/blog/current-Research(2)/)